RoshnaSanjanaKommareddy/Cloud_Project_10/README.md

        python train_model.py

 ## Project Scope and Business Goal
 ### Project Scope
-Developing a machine learning model to analyze brain signal data for early detection of neurological disorders, aligning with AWS Academy's goal of applying cloud-based machine learning solutions.
+This project aims to develop a machine learning model to analyze brain signal data for early detection of neurological disorders.
+It aligns with the AWS Academy Cloud Foundations and Data Engineering's goal of applying cloud-based machine learning solutions to real-world problems.

 ### Business Goal
-Enhancing the accuracy and speed of diagnosing neurological disorders to improve patient outcomes and care efficiency.
+Our goal is to provide healthcare professionals with a tool that enhances the accuracy and speed of diagnosing neurological disorders, improving patient outcomes and care efficiency.

 ## Domain

-Focusing on the healthcare domain, specifically neurology, addressing challenges in handling complex medical data, ensuring high accuracy in diagnostic tools, and adhering to data privacy regulations.
+We are working in the healthcare domain, specifically focusing on neurology.
+The key challenges in this domain include handling complex medical data, ensuring high accuracy in diagnostic tools, and adhering to stringent data privacy regulations.

 ### Stakeholders
 - Healthcare Providers